PseudoDevs/IamGhost/bmd1.md

-Last updated: 2024-04-13 17:32:56
+Last updated: 2024-04-13 17:33:30
-Random Quote: You guys can judge me if you want, but I do not care!
-I have never ever been happier! - Cassie Howard
+Random Quote: The Wall can stop an army, but not a man alone.  -  Mance Rayder